MircoT/flask-soap-server/README.md

 ## Dependencies

-All dependencies are written in requirements.txt and you can install them with :
+All dependencies are written in requirements.txt and you can install them with:

 ```bash
 pip install -r requirements.txt